 This interface between systems using HTTP to receive data or perform operations in various formats (such as XML and JSON) allows for much faster handling.
 Nowadays, there are many applications and projects that utilise a REST API, and hundreds of companies doing business thanks to its features.
 It provides them with horizontal growth and they achieve more efficient and logical API creation for Internet services.

+REST APIs make it easy to create applications and services that can be used by different clients and devices, which is why their simplicity is one of the main features of this interface compared to the standard data exchange protocols that have been used up to now, such as XML-RPC and, above all, SOAP.
 In SOAP, which uses XML data transfer, operations are defined as unidirectional WSDL ports, with many instances of a process sharing the same operation.
 In REST, however, operations are defined in messages themselves, and there is a single direction for each instance of the process.
 Components are not coupled in the same way in both cases; in SOAP they are tightly coupled, whilst in REST that coupling is loose.

 Why choose REST?